Netcracker/DRNavigator/documentation/Architecture.md

       healthzEndpoint: "<SERVICENAME>.<NAMESPACE>.svc.cluster.local<:PORT>/healthz"
 ```

-where:
+Where:
   - `module` is the name of the module through which the service should be controlled.
-  - `after` is the list of services, that should be done before service start.
-In case of `after` is empty or absent the service will start among the first services if no service with name of this service in section `before`.
+  - `after` is the list of services that should be done before the service start.
+If `after` is empty or absent, the service starts the first services if no service with this service name is present in `before`.
-  - `before` is the list of services, that should wait until service in running.
-May be empty or absent.
+  - `before` is the list of services that should wait until the service in running.
+It can be empty or absent.
   - `sequence` is the order of starting service sides.
-In case sequence is empty default `["standby","active"]` is used.
+If the sequence is empty, the default `["standby","active"]` is used.
-  - `timeout` is the timeout in seconds for polling operation.
-If `timeout` is empty or absent the default timeout 600 seconds will be used.
+  - `timeout` is the timeout in seconds for a polling operation.
+If `timeout` is empty or absent, the default timeout of 600 seconds is used.
-  - `allowedStandbyStateList` - is the list of possible healthz statuses for standby site.
-By default `["up"]`.
+  - `allowedStandbyStateList` is the list of possible healthz statuses for a standby site.
+By default, its value is `["up"]`.
-  - `serviceEndpoint` is the URL to access the operator inside kubernetes cluster.
+  - `serviceEndpoint` is the URL to access the operator inside the Kubernetes cluster.
-  - `healthzEndpoint` is the URL to check cluster status.
+  - `healthzEndpoint` is the URL to check the cluster status.

 Example for `postgres` service: